darrenbert73/cinestry/README.md

         - detailsCache stores detailed movie data.

-    - Map structure: Fast lookups using JavaScript Map.

-    - Persistence: Updates to the cache are saved to localStorage to survive reloads.

         - Workflow:
           - Check the cache before making an API call.

           - If cached, return data immediately.

           - If not, fetch from OMDb, store in cache, and persist to localStorage.

+    - Map structure: Fast lookups using JavaScript Map.

+    - Persistence: Updates to the cache are saved to localStorage to survive reloads.

 2. Limitations:
     - Cache can grow indefinitely, no TTL (time-to-live) strategy, and data may become stale until the user manually refreshes.
-    - API key quota limits, occasional inconsistent data ("N/A" values), and lack of advanced filtering.
+    - API key quota limits (1000/day), occasional inconsistent data ("N/A" values), and lack of advanced filtering.
     - No lazy loading for images (posters), no pagination/infinite scroll for large result sets.
+    - No Pagination: The API’s search results only return up to 10 results per page.
+You’d need to handle page=2, page=3… manually.